nanderson815/atlanta-triathlon-club/src/pages/atc-coaches/index.md

       In addition to Level 1 USAT Coach, she also holds a 200-hour Yoga Teacher Training Certification.
 After 20+ years of innovation experience within the food & beverage industry, Sara has evolved from the corporate world and into her passion of coaching and lifelong learning.
 She is currently enrolled in Athlete-Specific Yoga Teacher Training, as is looking forward to completing her Health and Wellness Coaching certification training in 2021.
 Sara lives on the south side of Atlanta and also escapes to the North GA mountains as often as possible with her bikes, her husband Dusty & their hounds, Cooper & Banjo.
     image: /img/37971821_10156387806949566_6490083205054464000_n.jpeg
   - name: |-
-      Chris Janke
-      Swim Coach
-    about: >-
-      Chris grew up swimming in Florida and has been participating in triathlons since 2012.

-      He as competed in three full distance Ironman races along with multiple half, Olympic and sprint triathlons and is a top 5% swimmer.

-      In 2016 Chris won his Age Group in the Tri the Parks triathlons series.

-      Chris has been coaching with the Atlanta Triathlon Club since 2013.
-    image: /img/13245388_1337922972888162_7150865187353608181_n.jpeg
-  - name: |-
       Krista Glasscock
       Swim Coach
     about: Krista has been competing in triathlons for the past 11 years.
 Growing up